How to Report

 Why Report an Incident?

-- IA can help you resolve the incident and recover your account/assets.
+- ITS Information Assurance (IA) can help you resolve the incident and recover your account/assets.

 - U-M units: if the incident involves the potential for recoverable losses, you must report the incident to IA* in order to submit a claim on your cyber risk insurance coverage.